-The below guidelines are provided for media covering the activity of the Columbus Regional Airport Authority and reporting at Port Columbus, Rickenbacker and Bolton Field airports.
+The below guidelines are provided for media covering the activity of the Columbus Regional Airport Authority and reporting at John Glenn International, Rickenbacker and Bolton Field airports.

 - General media procedures